 To minimize dust and remove crumbs, hair, and any other debris from the fibers of the fabric, weekly vacuuming is recommended.
 However, if you notice stains and discoloration in one area, or when liquid spills onto the material, address it as soon as possible with spot treatment.

 As for deeper cleans with an upholstery cleaner, steam cleaner, or professional service, once or twice per year is ideal.

 Are there any types of fabric that shouldn't be cleaned with an upholstery cleaner?

 If you have leather, suede, velvet, or microfiber furniture at home, you'll want to be careful about the products you use to clean it.
+"Non-porous surfaces can be sprayed with a cleanser, then wiped clean," says Wayne Edelman, CEO of Meurice Garment Care and CLEAN by Meurice.
 Liquid formulas with acetone or bleach might cause discoloration or affect the texture of the material.